unixpickle/pool-sim/README.md

  * A physics simulator
  * A set of rules implemented on top of the physics simulator
+ * A few basic agents
- * A demo that shows two random agents playing one another
+ * A demo that shows an agent playing against itself